Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Introduction

 Many radio transmitters we use daily are connected to the Internet.
 Wi-Fi routers are a typical example, but recently other devices, such as femtocells have appeared.
 The scarcity of frequencies combined with the demand for more bandwidth is likely to further increase the need for devices that provide high wireless bandwidth locally while using a wired network to carry data over longer distances.
 Locally available frequencies can be utilized more efficiently by enabling these devices to coordinate with other radio devices which could be interfered or interfere in their area.

-FCC has proposed using a database for discovering available frequencies in the US.
-The database will contain areas where it is safe to use radio transmission in part of the white space TV frequencies.
-The system is dimensioned to take care of the TV viewers without knowing their location by making worst case assumptions.
-How the database is to be accessed is about to be defined by the Protocol to Access White Space database \cite{PAWS}.
-However, this system is not designed to allow fine grained discovery due to the high resource requirements in large networks.

-As an example of the requirements of a more fine grained system, we could assume that a central database was configured to provide accurate information within one hour.
-Each radio node would have to update the database within this time, either to request new frequencies or to renew an existing lease.
-Assuming a relatively modest network of 100000 nodes this would require approximately 27 updates to the database per second.
-Each update can potentially trigger a time consuming domino effect in resource allocation, especially in dense areas of the network.
-A solution is to make the update interval long enough to allow processing to take place, but previous work have shown that if accurate information about receivers is known, significantly more bandwidth in Hz/s can be achieved~\cite{Comaniciu}\cite{Ellingsater2012}.
-In other words, long update intervals may decrease the effectiveness of the system significantly.

 Cognitive Radio (CR) and Dynamic Spectrum Access (DSA) are technologies that can help alleviate the coming spectrum shortage.
 So far, most research has been focused on physical layer and MAC layer capabilities of such systems, and recently some standards (such as IEEE 802.22 \cite{wran}) have emerged.
 When investigating physical layer performance of CR and DSA networks one usually assumes a network consisting of 10-50 nodes.
 However, a network of radio devices connected to the Internet will consist of thousands to millions of nodes distributed over large areas, even countries.
 With this vast amount of different radios it is important to be able to find other radios to communicate with and also radios one needs to coordinate traffic with.

-A challenge in large centralized DSA systems is distributing work load between multiple database servers.
-Radio transmitters may interfere or be interfered by other nodes that are far away, making it difficult to divide responsibility in geographical areas.
-When changes occur in the network, the time it takes to synchronize and coordinate the database servers affects the accuracy of the response.
-The longer the client must wait, the less accurate the response becomes.
-Having a distributed system could reduce or remove the need for synchronization between servers.
-A hybrid system could be designed so that centralized databases are used in clearly defined geographical areas while a decentralized protocol provides information outside these areas as a fallback.
-A decentralized protocol may also be used to discover available databases in the area one is in, leaving the radio user responsible for contacting the available (uncoordinated) servers.
+The design space for such a solution range from a fully centralized allocation to a fully distributed one without any centralized control.
+This paper focuses on the feasibility of the latter, proposing a system design that can be used on a country/community scale.